NicolasThaize/velib-prj/README.md

 > `kafka-topics.sh --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1 --create --topic test1`

-4. In two separate terminals, launch Kafka consumer :
+4. Start Spark Structured Streaming app:
+> `cd 'spark struct str'/`
+> `python main.py`

+5. Start kafka app:
-> `python3 kafka/consumer.py`
+> `cd kafka/`

-5. and launch Kafka producer :
-> `python3 kafka/producer.py`
+> `python producer.py`

 ## Docs
-In the doc/ folder, an XML explains the possible architecture for the app, from getting data to ML predictions.
+In the doc/ folder, an XML explains the architecture of the app, from getting data to ML predictions and data researching.<br>
+In the doc/notebooks, [Jupyter notebooks](https://jupyter.org) will explain certain of our researchs.